shep222/reduxPolymerTutorial/README.md

 The views become more UI binding to pass values to the store via actions in response to user interaction and to show data from the store (accessed via the selectors which help performance and also insulate the UI from store refactoring).
+This also means that the guts of the app logic isn't tied directly to any particular UI library or framework which can help with future upgrades or switching to use something else (Vue.js, Polymer 3.x, WebComponents + lit-html etc ...)

 NOTE: the structure used is not ideal - you would typically denormalize the data in the redux store so that you have collections of entities keyed by id and the